jsiu1248/golf_stat_tracker/readme.md

 - As of this moment, I'm setting goals, however, I'm not tracking if I have succeeded in those goals.
 I can pull the goal each week and then input if I have succeeded in those goals.

 **What went wrong**
+- I didn't design my code as much as I designed the database.
+The different classes was an afterthought.
+So, reserve engineering was harder, took more time, and is less tidy.
+- figuring out SQL syntax took a long time especially when I was trying to read the SQL files through Python.
+It was much easier to do as much SQL in the Workbench
+- Similarly, I needed to design my folder structure more in the beginning.
+Also, I was trying to clear up the directories later on.
+Github was not as clear as it could have been if I took a bit more time planning folder structure.
+- "Average Scores" with Pars 3,4,5 wasn't able to made because there are a design flaw.
+A table that has all of the pars for each hole needs to be made.
+After that table is made then I will need to calculate the averages.
+It was a good lesson to go back to the requirements to double check if I missed anything.

 - add the graphs here?